ShengzhiWu/EasyPDE/README.md

 ![solution rectangle 2](images/solution_rectangle_2.png)

 As an alternative method, you can use `relax_points_voronoi`, which relaxes points by moving each point to the center of its Voronoi cell and repeating this modification for several times.
-This usually provides a little better results but takes a little more time.
+This usually provides a little better results but takes more time.

 ```python
 # Generate boundary_points and internal_points (... same code as before)